Undefined01/sudoku/README.md

         - [x] For a specific digit, one of the cells in a house (row, column, or block) must contain the digit.

     - [ ] Forcing Net
+    - [x] Brute Force

+        Give a possible solution to the sudoku by searching and backtracking, speeded up by SIMD instructions.

 The techniques are implemented in increasing order of complexity, with the solver attempting the simplest methods first.
 If a puzzle remains unsolved, more advanced techniques are applied.